Skip to main content

 When hiring a nanny, babysitter, or au pair to care for children in the household, a domestic worker employment contract is essential for defining the childcare duties, working hours, compensation, accommodation arrangements (if the nanny lives in), and any educational or developmental responsibilities.
 For live-in childcare arrangements, the contract must address the accommodation, meal provisions, and the boundary between working hours and personal time — areas that commonly give rise to disputes without clear written terms.
 The contract also documents the employer's CNESST registration obligation for the nanny, which applies to all private household employers under the LATMP.

 When hiring a care attendant or companion for an elderly, disabled, or ill family member living in the household, the employment contract provides clarity about care responsibilities, medical care procedures, emergency protocols, required qualifications, and confidentiality of the care recipient's health information.
-Elder care arrangements are particularly sensitive and benefit from comprehensive written documentation, including provisions about medication administration, personal hygiene assistance, medical appointments, and communication with family members.
+Elder care arrangements are particularly sensitive and benefit from thorough written documentation, including provisions about medication administration, personal hygiene assistance, medical appointments, and communication with family members.

 When retaining the services of a cook, personal chef, or household meal preparer on a regular employment basis, the contract defines meal planning responsibilities, dietary requirements, food safety obligations, shopping authority, and compensation.